Harry2166/BOTW-in-Godot-and-more/README.md

   5. Cryonis, which is like in BOTW, wherein you can create and destroy ice blocks on water.

 ## Controls
-Currently, only controllers are supported and there are no keyboard and mouse support.
+Currently, only controllers are supported and there is no support for keyboard and mouse.

 ## Features TBA
 1. Proper momentum tracking for stasis